 Advanced Prostate Cancer

 Next to lung cancer, prostate cancer is the second most common cancer among men.
-Currently, statistics indicate that one in nine American men will be diagnosed with prostate cancer at some point during their lifetime.
+Currently, statistics indicate that one in eight American men will be diagnosed with prostate cancer at some point during their lifetime.
 Advanced prostate cancer is prostate cancer that has moved outside of the prostate.

 There are two classifications of advanced prostate cancer: locally advanced prostate cancer, and metastatic prostate cancer.
-Locally advanced prostate cancer is cancer that has moved outside the prostate, but remains close to the prostate gland.
+Locally advanced prostate cancer is cancer that has moved outside the prostate but remains close to the prostate gland.
 In this instance, cancer may have spread to adjoining tissue, the seminal vesicles, or pelvic lymph nodes.
 Generally, locally advanced prostate cancer can be treated surgically (prostatectomy – removal of the prostate), with Cryotherapy, or Radiation Therapy.

-Metastatic prostate cancer is cancer that has moved to distant areas of the body, and is no longer locally contained.
+Metastatic prostate cancer is cancer that has moved to distant areas of the body and is no longer locally contained.
 Metastatic prostate cancer is diagnosed when cancer moves outside the prostate capsule into distant areas of the lymphatic system, bones, and organs, such as the lungs or brain.

 Treatment options for advanced prostate cancer